fadden/CiderPress2/cp2/Manual-cp2.md

 DOS disks with unusual geometry (e.g. 80 tracks) require modified versions of DOS that are not included in the disk format code.
 The tracks will be marked as in-use but not populated.

+For CP/M on a 5.25" disk, the first three tracks will be marked as reserved.

 #### `--overwrite`, `--no-overwrite` (default)